Data Science in E-Commerce

-More than 20 years ago, e-commerce was just a novel concept until Amazon sold their very first book in 1995.
-Nowadays, e-commerce market is a significant part of the world’s economy.
-The revenue and retail worldwide expectations of e-commerce in 2019 are $2.03 trillion and $3.5 trillion respectively.
-This market is developed and diverse both geographically and by business models.
-In 2018 two biggest e-commerce markets were China and the United States with revenue $636.1 billion and $504.6 billion respectively, while Asia Pacific shows better growth tendency of e-commerce retail in relation to the rest of the world.
+More than 20 years ago, e-commerce was just a novel concept, until Amazon sold their very first book in 1995.
+Nowadays, the e-commerce market is a significant part of the world’s economy.
+The revenue and retail worldwide expectations of e-commerce in 2019 were $2.03 trillion and $3.5 trillion respectively.
+This market is developed and diverse both geographically and in terms of business models.
+In 2018, the two biggest e-commerce markets were China and the United States, with revenues of $636.1 billion and $504.6 billion respectively.
+Currently, the Asia-Pacific region shows a better growth tendency for e-commerce retail in relation to the rest of the world.
 Companies use various types of e-commerce in their business models: Business-to-Business (B2B), Business-to-Consumer (B2C), Consumer-to-Consumer (C2C), Consumer-to-Business (C2B), Business-to-Government (B2G), and others.
-This diversity is since e-commerce platforms provide ready-made connections between buyers and sellers.
+This diversity has emerged because e-commerce platforms provide ready-made connections between buyers and sellers.
 This is also the reason that B2B’s global online sales dominate B2C: $10.6 trillion to $2.8 trillion.

 Rapid development of e-commerce generates high competition.
 Therefore, it’s important to follow major trends in order to drive business sales and create a more personalized customer experience.
-Big data analytics is such a trend, although for many companies, data science techniques have already become customary tools of doing business.
-There are several reasons for the big data analytics efficiency:
+While using big data analytics may seem like a current trend, for many companies, data science techniques have already been customary tools of doing business for some time.
+There are several reasons for the efficiency of big data analytics:

-· Large datasets that makes it easier to apply data analytics;
+Large datasets make it easier to apply data analytics;

-In this article we are going to show the impact of using data science in e-commerce and the importance of data collection, starting from the initial stage of your business.
+This article will illustrate the impact of using data science in e-commerce and the importance of data collection, starting from the initial stage of your business.

 Market Segmentation Analysis

-Strategic marketing planning is the core of the development of any business.
+Strategic marketing planning is central to the development of any business.
 Market segmentation is one of the key building blocks of strategic marketing.
 In marketing segmentation, customers are subdivided into groups based on their attributes (age, gender, etc.).
-The aim of the segmentation analysis is not only to identify different market segments, but also to develop a detailed profile, description and nature of each segment selected for targeting.
-Such an analysis could be done using data-driven analytics.
-The benefits of segmentation are obvious:
+The aim of segmentation analysis is not only to identify different market segments, but also to develop a detailed profile, description and evaluation of the nature of each segment selected for targeting.
+Such an analysis can be done using data-driven analytics.
+The benefits of segmentation for a company are obvious:

-· Company could identify what is work for particular segment and what doesn’t, the last one is more important, and then improve product or service.
+· They can identify what works for a particular segment and what doesn’t.
+Then, with the important knowledge of what is not working optimally, they can improve their product or service.

-· Company could better match of its products or services to each segment needs.
+· Results allow them to better match their products or services to each segment’s needs.

-The advantage of analysis based on data science methods is that it is possible to analyze a variety of data.
+The advantage of analysis based on data science methods is that this option makes it possible to analyze a variety of data.
 Earlier, segmentation was based on geographical data (country of origin, address), demography (age, gender, education).
-Now, we add to our analysis psychographic criteria (beliefs, interests, aspirations, etc.) and behavioral data (based on customers activity: amount spent, frequency of purchase, etc.).
+Now, we add to our analysis psychographic criteria (beliefs, interests, aspirations, etc.) and behavioral data (based on customers’ activity: amount spent, frequency of purchase, etc.).
 This makes analysis more complex but more detailed and precise.
-For example, instead of just “young females” or “high-educated French males” segments, data-driven segmentation gives “fashionista young females, who enjoy fine dining” or “auto addicted male, who play golf, enjoy wine-tastings” segments.
-So, the company knows better their customers and recognize more segments, up to 10-20.
+For example, instead of just “young females” or “high-educated French males” segments, data-driven segmentation finds “fashionista young females, who enjoy fine dining” or “auto addicted male, who play golf, enjoy wine-tastings” as segments.
+With the greater depth offered by this analysis, a company can better understand their customers and recognize more segments (up to 10-20).
 This is called micro-segmentation.
-Micro-segmentation is the basic key to understanding the motivation drivers behind customers actions (for example why customer abandoning its basket).
-The micro-segmentation-based management includes different dimensions, such as visit time, device preferences, that allows to make predictions about customer behavior.
+Micro-segmentation is the basic key to understanding the motivation drivers behind customers’ actions (for example, why a customer may abandon their basket).
+Micro-segmentation-based management includes different dimensions, such as visit time and device preferences, which then allow companies to make predictions about customer behavior.

 Recommendation System

-One of the hottest trends in e-commerce is a recommendation system.
-The recommendation engine filters the information and predicts customer’s preferences in order to come up with relevant products.
-The filtering of information is personal for each customer and based on his past searches, other customer’s searches, purchase data.
-Of course, processing of huge amounts of data coming from hundreds (or even millions) of users needs modern artificial intelligence techniques.
+One of the hottest trends in e-commerce is having a recommendation system.
+A recommendation engine filters information and predicts customers’ preferences in order to come up with relevant products.
+The filtering of information is personal to each customer and based on their past searches, as well as other customers’ searches and purchase data.
+Of course, processing large amounts of data coming from hundreds (or even millions) of users requires modern artificial intelligence techniques.

 There are two categories of recommendation algorithms: collaborative filtering and content-based filtering.
-First one uses data collected from the user’s activities on the website in order to find similarity with other users’ activities.
-For example, customer is looking for a new phone.
-The recommendation system will propose to buy a phone cover too, because other users often buy phone and phone cover together.
+The first one uses data collected from a user’s activities on the website in order to find similarity with other users’ activities.
+For example, if a customer is looking for a new phone, the recommendation system will also suggest the purchase of a phone cover, because other users often buy a phone and phone cover together.

 Content-based filtering finds recommendations based on comparison between the content of the product and a user profile.
-For example, customer likes jazz music.
-So, the recommendation system on music store website proposes to user the hottest jazz album.
-There is also the combination of two above filtering types, called hybrid recommendation filtering.
-Usually, we can take full advantage of the hybrid technique when there is more information about users.
+For example, a customer likes jazz music.
+So, the recommendation system on a music store website recommends the hottest jazz album to the user.
+There is also the option of combining the two filtering types mentioned above, resulting in what is called hybrid recommendation filtering.
+Usually, we can take full advantage of the hybrid technique when there is more information about users available.
 In hybrid filtering, predictions of one technique are used as input for another technique.

-Websites with recommendation engine have powerful advantage compared to that ones who haven’t: they can recommend their customers what customers didn’t know they wanted.
-Amazon says its recommendation system generates a 20-35% of the company's revenue.
+Websites with a recommendation engine have a powerful advantage compared to those without one: namely, they can recommend to their customers what customers didn’t know they wanted.
+Amazon says its recommendation system generates 20-35% of the company's revenue.

 Customer Lifetime Value (LTV) Modeling

-In any business it is very important to focus marketing efforts on the right channels.
-Machine learning methods allow to predict customer lifetime value (LTV).
-LTV means the value that each customer will bring to the company’s revenue.
-Model uses information about customer’s needs, expenses, recent purchases in order to make an estimation of how long a person has remained a customer and to predict his future purchases.
-Such analysis helps e-commerce businesses in several ways:
+In any business, it is very important to focus marketing efforts on the right channels.
+Machine learning methods allow companies to predict customer lifetime value (LTV).
+LTV refers to the value that each customer will bring to the company’s revenue.
+The model uses information about a customer’s needs, expenses, and recent purchases, in order to (a) make an estimation of how long a person has remained a customer and (b) predict their future purchases.
+This analysis helps e-commerce businesses in several ways:

 · Identification and care for high-value customers.